juhasev/sample-ninja-help/panelist-manager-fraud.md

 #### COMPLETED, PROFILE and QUOTA
 Each time panelist completes project with status "completed","quota" or "profile" the FRAUD score is decreased or healed to reward for good behaviour.

+### Which checks are running

+Most of the checks above are switched per sub-panel under **Sub panels** -> **Security**, so the same panelist can be terminated on one sub-panel and let through on another.
+If you are expecting an event type and never see it, check that switch first.

+Two are worth calling out because operators are often surprised by them:

+- **IP MISMATCH** only runs when **IP address** is on for that sub-panel.
+It is strict: a respondent moving between wifi and mobile data changes IP address without any dishonest intent.
+- **DUPLICATE FINGERPRINT** only affects the score when **Fingerprint mismatch** is on.
+With that switch off the event is still recorded so you can see it, but no points are taken away.

+### Points shown against an event

+Each event shows the points that were actually taken away when it was recorded, not the current configured value for that event type.
+An event recorded while its check was switched off shows no deduction.

+> Events recorded before this was introduced have no stored value, so they still show the current
+> configured points for their event type.
+If you are reconciling a long history, treat the older
+> entries as indicative rather than exact.

+A panelist who returns to the same project while still failing the same check is flagged and redirected again, but is only charged once for that event on that project.